aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/vs2022/PowertoolsFunction/template/src/BlueprintBaseName.1/Readme.md

 The generated function handler is a simple method accepting a string argument that returns the uppercase equivalent of the input string.
 Replace the body of this method, and parameters, to suit your needs.

-## AWS Lambda Powertools for .NET
+## Powertools for AWS Lambda (.NET)

-[AWS Lambda Powertools for .NET](https://awslabs.github.io/aws-lambda-powertools-dotnet/) is a developer toolkit to implement Serverless best practices and increase developer velocity.
+[Powertools for AWS Lambda (.NET)](https://awslabs.github.io/aws-lambda-powertools-dotnet/) is a developer toolkit to implement Serverless best practices and increase developer velocity.

 This starter project comes with Powertools Loging, Metrics and Tracing configured through environment variables defined in the `aws-lambda-tools-defaults.json` file and annotations on methods in `Function.cs`